Michigan Court Records

 - Fill out the Michigan Applicant Fingerprint card, after which a fingerprint registration will be done at any local law enforcement agency.

-- Submit the application for notarization by a notary or a court clerk.
+- Apply for notarization by a notary or a court clerk.
 It is also necessary to take a passport photograph for identification.

 - Make four copies of the certified record of conviction and notarised application.

-- Submit the application for filing with the court where the conviction took place.
-It can either be mailed or filed in person.
+- Apply to the court where the conviction took place.
+It may either be mailed or filed in person.

 - Mail the fingerprint card, certified conviction, and a copy of the application to the Michigan State Police, Attorney General, and prosecutor.